pymor/pymor/docs/source/technical_overview.rst

 which ensures that write access to the object's attributes is prohibited after `__init__` has been executed.
 However, note that changes to private attributes (attributes whose name starts with `_`) are still allowed.
-It lies in the implementors responsibility to ensure that changes to these attributes do not affect the outcome of calls to relevant interface methods.
-As an example, a call to :meth:`~pymor.core.cache.CacheableObject.enable_caching` will set the objects private `__cache_region` attribute, which might affect the speed of a subsequent |solve| call, but not its result.
+It lies in the implementor's responsibility to ensure that changes to these attributes do not affect the outcome of calls to relevant interface methods.
+As an example, a call to :meth:`~pymor.core.cache.CacheableObject.enable_caching` will set the object's private `__cache_region` attribute, which might affect the speed of a subsequent |solve| call, but not its result.

 Of course, in many situations one may wish to change properties of an immutable